The groin is an area of your hip between your

 stomach and thigh.
 It is located where your abdomen ends and your legs begin.

 The groin area has five muscles that work together to move your leg.
-These include:
+These are

 - adductor longus

 Groin pain is any discomfort

 in this area.
 The pain typically results from an injury caused by physical